MicrosoftDocs/architecture-center/docs/guide/multitenant/service/service-bus.md

 ---
 title: Azure Service Bus considerations for multitenancy
 titleSuffix: Azure Architecture Center
-description: This article describes the features of Azure Service Bus that are useful when you use it in multitenanted systems, and it provides links to guidance for how to use Azure Service Bus in a multitenant solution.
+description: This article describes the features of Azure Service Bus that are useful when you use it in multitenanted systems.
+It provides links to guidance for how to use Azure Service Bus in a multitenant solution.
 author: willvelida
 ms.author: willvelida
 ms.date: 11/14/2022